I have many reasons to dislike the Scripps National Spelling Bee …

 The way bee contestants can seem like dictionary-spewing automatons, formed by years of intense, near-abusive drilling by overzealous parents living vicariously through their borderline-Aspergers academics.

 The way the bee allows ties, as exemplified by this year’s co-winners.
 Seriously, the final round is composed of 25 words and if the uber-brains make it through then they are both crowned Supreme Spellsmith.
-What?
+What the hell?
 The nerdbiscuits can’t grab a dictionary and come up with some more words?

 The way the bee organizers have unceremoniously swept Howard under the rug after his and Scripps’ same-sex divorce.